JetBrains/guide/site/django/tutorials/django-aws/index.md

 - Securing APIs with JSON Web Tokens (JWT)
 - Playing with BDD Tests & lots more to come.

-_Note: We'll be using PyCharm Professional Edition for all the steps in this tutorial._
+_Note: We'll be using PyCharm with Pro subscription for all the steps in this tutorial._